THIS DATE IN HISTORY: Aug. 28

 1932: Andy Bathgate, a star with the New York Rangers in the late 1950s and early 1960s, and a member of the Hockey Hall of Fame, is born in Winnipeg.
 Bathgate averages more than a point a game for New York from 1955-64 before being traded to the Toronto Maple Leafs late in the season and helping his new team win a third consecutive Stanley Cup championship.

-Bathgate wins the Hart Trophy as most valuable player in 1958-59 after setting Rangers records with 40 goals and 88 points, and ties for the scoring title in 1961-62 with 84 points.
+Bathgate wins the Hart Trophy as most valuable player in 1958-59 after setting Rangers records with 40 goals and 88 points, and ties for the NHL scoring title in 1961-62 with 84 points.
 Bathgate finishes his NHL career with the Pittsburgh Penguins in 1971 with 973 points (349 goals, 624 assists) in 1,069 games and is inducted into the Hall in 1978.
+The Rangers retire his No. 9 in 2009, and in 2017, he is named to the 100 Greatest NHL Players presented by Molson Canadian.

 Video: Andy Bathgate had it all: talent, toughness, looks